Knee Pain

 A local PCL tear doctor can evaluate and determine if your PCL injury will require surgical or nonsurgical treatment.
 Initial treatment should focus on reducing the severity of the inflammatory response as well as taking precautions so as not to cause further injury to the knee.

 The typical first aid intervention for a PCL tear is PRICE: protection, rest, ice, compression, and elevation.
 If PRICE is performed soon after the PCL injury, the treatment can relieve pain and help the torn PCL to heal.
 Over-the-counter pain medications such as ibuprofen are usually enough to control pain after the first 24 hours, but your PCL injury doctor may prescribe more potent pain medications.
-After the initial swelling has subsided, your PCL tear doctor can recommend a physical therapist to aid you thorough rehabilitation program that will help reduce pain and improve knee function.
+After the initial swelling has subsided, your PCL tear doctor can recommend a physical therapist to aid you in a thorough rehabilitation program that will help reduce pain and improve knee function.

 Surgical Treatments for PCL Tears

 A PCL surgery is generally considered advisable when the individual is likely to return to high demand PCL activities.
 These can include sports such as football, soccer and basketball or work such as heavy construction or police enforcement.
-Under these circumstances, the PCL deficient knee will may subluxate (partially dislocate) during high stress activities and cause further and often more serious knee injuries.
+Under these circumstances, the PCL deficient knee may subluxate (partially dislocate) during high stress activities and cause further and often more serious knee injuries.

 Age is also a factor and a younger person may be more likely to benefit from a surgical reconstruction given the propensity for PCL deficient knees to develop osteoarthritis as a result of abnormal kinematics that develop as a result of PCL deficiency.
 In regard to the types of surgical reconstruction that are available, there are many.
 At iOrtho our current preference is an anatomic reconstruction using the native footprint for the femoral and tibial attachment of the PCL.